fbdo/site/content/posts/scalability-and-high-availability-rules.md

 ### Don't use SELECT FOR UPDATE (High-2)
 It adds locks and can slowdown transactions

-Some databases bave by default cursors FOR UPDATE, check your documentation
+Some databases have by default cursors FOR UPDATE, check your documentation

 ### Don't select everything with SELECT * (Very High-1)